84 Temples

 Major Temples in the complex

-• Lakshana Devi Temple (Lakhna Devi/Bhadrakali): The temple of Lakshana Devi is the oldest temple at Chaurasi Temple Bharmour.
+• Lakshana Devi Temple (Lakhna Devi/Mahishasuramardini): The temple of Lakshana Devi is the oldest temple at Chaurasi Temple Bharmour.
 It retains many of the old architectural features of wooden temples and has richly carved entrance.
 It is said to be constructed by Raja Maru Varman (680 AD).
 Durga is represented here in her aspect of four armed Mahishasuramardini, the slayer of the demon Mahishasura.

 • Manimahesh (Shiva) Temple: Manimahesh temple which stands in the centre of Chaurasi temple, is main temple, enshrining a huge Shiva linga.
 The Shiva linga is nothing but a symbol of characteristic mark of lord Shiva and is worshiped in a symbol.